liamzebedee/gigcove/ARCH.md

 Everything is containerized by **Docker** and **Compose**/Fig. This is for a couple reasons:
  - easier to deploy on development and production when we can replicate the exact environment and configuration
  - easier to link servers together when they're all orchestrated centrally
- - good for security - comprimise of one service (mail server for example) remains isolated
+ - good for security - the comprimise of one service (mail server for example) remains isolated

 There are multiple services.
-The backend is built on **Rails**, because of its ORM and abundance of gems.
+ - The backend is built on **Rails**, because of its ORM and abundance of libraries.
 It consists of a HTTP JSON-based API. **gigcove.com/api/** is the root path for this API.
 POST requests encode their parameters using JSON.
 GET requests encode their parameters in a JSON string mapped by the `q` URL parameter.
+ - The desktop frontend is an AngularJS app built using the Semantic UI framework.
+ - The mobile frontend is an AngularJS app built using the Ionic framework.
+ - A Node proxy redirects requests to either of the frontends by checking the user agent.